TruscaPetre/PAIP/Everyday Logs.md

 The system will answer the questions of the user in language if prompted.

 ## Iteration 7 - Metacognitive abilities
 When we are integrating new ideas into a structure.
-We gain some benefits for dealing with those ideas.
+We gain some benefits for dealing with those ideas as humans.
 - Knowing what ideas to ignore and what ideas are important.
 - Faster navigate the text/content, to find things faster, to search for them.
 - It easier communicate the main ideas